Warning: *privacy not included with this product

 What could happen if something goes wrong?

 Also with the PS5, Sony now records all voice chats in order to combat abuse during online gaming.
 Users experiencing abuse can submit recordings--no more than 40 seconds--of abusive voice interactions to Sony for review.
 There will be no way to opt out of this.
+And Sony reserves the right to monitor and record everything else you do too on the Playstation Network and potentially remove any of that content.
 This tug-of-war between privacy and safety feels mostly fine to us, because something needs to be done about abuse in online gaming, especially abuse targeting women gamers.
 Just know, if you use the voice chat features on the new PS5 you are being recorded, although not actively listened to by Sony, at all times.